 Wave-driven effects and geomorphic controls on bay-shelf exchange in a back-barrier estuary

-Alfredo Aretxabaleta, U.S. Geological Survey, Woods Hole Coastal and Marine Science Center, Woods Hole, MA, United States, John C Warner, U.S. Geological Survey, Falmouth, United States and Neil K Ganju, U.S. Geological Survey, Woods Hole, MA, United States
+Alfredo Aretxabaleta, U.S. Geological Survey, Woods Hole Coastal and Marine Science Center, Woods Hole, MA, United States, John C Warner, U.S. Geological Survey, Falmouth, United States and Neil K Ganju, U.S. Geological Survey, Woods Hole, United States

 Abstract: